Engineering out failure in emergency-use drug delivery systems (five 9s reliability)

 Constraint-Based Design Approach

-We build strong mechanical architectures by identifying all interfaces, functions and load paths.
-This preserves critical quality attributes (CQAs) like dose accuracy, activation force, and injection time.
-By ensuring only intended paths and mechanical interactions occur, they can be optimized to perform under real-world variation.
+By ensuring only intended paths and mechanical interactions occur, they can be optimised to perform under real-world variation.
 This eliminates redundant or potentially conflicting paths that could compromise reliability.

 Tolerance-Aware Engineering